StevenABrown/OTest/README.txt

 Compiler and Project Settings

-OTest.cpp runs in a Windows console window and is launched from the command prompt.
+OTest runs in a Windows console window and is launched from the command prompt.
 It is designed to be compliled as a C++ Win32 console mode program in Microsoft Visual Studio Express 2013, which can be downloaded from Microsoft; registration to use that compiler is free.
 Necessary Project settings: no precompiled headers, add wininet.lib to the list